BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-SETUP-DEFAULT-SA-TEST-CASES.md

 <img id="Steps git-TEST-commit-automation-4-1.gif" src="../images/git-TEST-commit-automation-4-1.gif" >

-Two Static Analysis (SA) test cases were found on sample.sh.
+Two Static Analysis (SA) test cases were added to test.sh.

 **That is it!**